datopian/playbook/ops/README.md

 ### Create the Contract

-Create a folder for the person on the HR drive (People/[Contracts and staff files](https://drive.google.com/drive/u/0/folders/1MbeZVuRM-A1Cu01bfm_aRDvsusJAxglF)) and draft a contract:
+1. Create a folder for the person on the HR drive (People/[Contracts and staff files](https://drive.google.com/drive/u/0/folders/1MbeZVuRM-A1Cu01bfm_aRDvsusJAxglF))

-* Template contracts are stored [here](https://drive.google.com/drive/u/0/folders/1VoHxI-6vdv2skCsRA5uRLu8S7X0-ikvD).
+2. Create a draft contract:
+    1. Copy the template contract which is stored [here](https://drive.google.com/drive/u/0/folders/1VoHxI-6vdv2skCsRA5uRLu8S7X0-ikvD)
+    2. Move it to the Person's folder in HR Drive you created in Step 1
+    3. Rename it to `Datopian (Viderum inc. trading as) - {Contractor Name} - Contractor Agreement`
+    4. Fill in any relevant sections and especially the key terms in the Schedule section
-* Highlight everything that needs to be filled out by the onboardee
+    5. Highlight everything that needs to be filled out by the onboardee
-* Insert our signature (we are happy to do this as key terms are already agreed and we will review before making final PDF)
+    6. [Optional] Insert signature (if we are not doing DocuSign).
+We are happy to do this as key terms are already agreed and we will review before making final PDF.

 ### Contractor Reviews

-1. Share the Google doc with the contractor without notifying them.
+1. In Google Docs click Share and share with the contractor's personal email.
+    * Make sure to tick "Skip sending notification" as you will notify them by email in the next step.
 2. Email the contractor with an email like the following

 Subject: Your Datopian Contract: Please Review and Complete